Hi Everyone -

 I was about 5 years old when my gardening talents (actually, my gardening luck ) first came to light in what I now fondly refer to as "The Geranium Incident".

 One spring weekend, Nana and Gramps took me along on their outing to our local garden center.
-There, on the ground in the parking lot, I found a wilted red geranium flower.
+There, in the parking lot, I found a wilted red geranium flower.

-I picked the flower up and carried with me around the store while Nana and Gramps shopped.
+I picked the flower up and carried it with me while Nana and Gramps shopped.
 At check-out time, Mr. Palazzi, the store owner, smiled at my find and told me to enjoy my flower.
 Enjoy it I did!

-Did I put the flower in a vase of water on my bedside table?
+Did I put the flower in a vase on my bedside table?
 Or course not.
 Even way back then, I rarely did anything the "normal" way.

 Instead, while Nana was planting her new flowers, I planted mine, too.
-Yep, I poked my finger into the dirt to make a hole, planted the stem, and watered it in like a good little gardener. ;-)
+Yep, I stuck my withered geranium flower in the dirt and watered it in like a good little gardener. ;-)

-Looking back on it now, I can only imagine Nana's shock when, several weeks later, she discovered that my once-pitiful, half-dead little geranium flower had taken root and was growing new leaves!
+Looking back on it now, I can only imagine Nana's shock when, several weeks later, she discovered that my once-pitiful, half-dead little geranium flower had taken root and was spouting new leaves!

 As autumn was coming on, Nana and I potted up my treasured geranium and brought it indoors.
 I can't recall exactly how long we had that plant.
 But I know it was years. :-)

-Encouraged by the "The Geranium Incident" - and by Nana - my passion for growing things blossomed.
+Encouraged by the "The Geranium Incident" - and by Nana - my passion for gardening blossomed.
 (Yes, pun intended!)

 When I was 11 years old, growing pumpkins was my passion.
 My neighborhood friends and I had a fine time making homegrown Jack-o-Lanterns for Halloween!

 In my teens, after seeing fields of cotton on a driving trip to Florida, I tried my hand at growing cotton.
 (Hint: Cotton does not grow well in the northeastern US!)

-Now, as an adult, I'm still experimenting in my garden, always looking for something new and different to grow.
+Now, as an adult, I'm still experimenting in my gardens, always looking for something new and different to grow.
 Sometimes successfully, sometimes not so much.
-For me, it's always a great adventure!
+It's always a great adventure!